grpc/grpc-swift/docs/apple-platforms.md

 `DispatchQueue`s to schedule tasks.

-To use NIO Transport Services in gRPC Swift you need to provide a `NIOTSEventLoopGroup` to the configuration of your server or client connection. gRPC Swift provides a helper method to provide the correct `EventLoopGroup` based on the network preference:
+To use NIO Transport Services in gRPC Swift you need to provide a `NIOTSEventLoopGroup` to the builder for your client or server. gRPC Swift provides a helper method to provide the correct `EventLoopGroup` based on the network preference: